 Basic Tips And Ideas To Get You Started

-If you want to build your own camper van, you'll need some DIY knowledge, tools, patience and a lot of spare time.
+If you wish to build your own camper van, you'll need some basic DIY knowledge, tools, lots of patience and even more spare time.
 And of course, a good, solid base vehicle for your camper van conversion.

 I'll show you some images of my Volkswagen camper, but some of the basics are very general and can be used to build your own van of any kind.
 There are many other ways and materials to consider when converting your van, so check around to get some ideas.

 But before you start with anything, it's very essential that you read the paragraph below!
 So here we go...

 IMPORTANT!
 Before you start to build your own camper van conversion, contact your legal authorities to check out what can you do and/or have to do in order to keep your conversion legal and safe!
 Government regulations are different around the world, so there is no possible way, I could give you any hints about it!

 You can build your own camper van following a few basic steps:

 If only two people will be using the van you'll have more then enough room to play with.
 If three or more souls are going to travel on board, the first thing to consider is having enough seats for everyone.
 Remember that seats have to be certified and equipped with legal safety- belts.

 How many beds will you need?
 You can consider a double bunk bed for the kids or if you have a high-top roof, a drop down bed on the roof level can be a neat solution.